 Writing effective emails is very important not only because it will ensure that your email is read (and understood), but also because it will help you increase your productivity.
 If your email is clear enough and transfers the right message, you won’t have to make follow-up calls, or even unplanned meetings.
 Therefore, you will be more productive!

 Have any other advice for writing effective emails?
-Let us know in the comments!
+Let me know in the comments!